 Preparing for 1L Life

 There are many ways to prepare yourself academically for your first year.
-If you already know what law schools you'd likely attend, an online search or even an email to student affairs could give you a good idea of what a typical 1L schedule would look like.
+An online search or even an email to student affairs could give you a good idea of what a typical 1L schedule would look like.
 You might even be able to find course syllabi to see what topics you'll be covering in your classes.
 Don't feel the need to start studying now, though.
-After all, reading old cases probably won't make that much sense until they're filtered through your professors, but it doesn't hurt to get some frame of reference before classes start.
+Reading old cases probably won't make that much sense until they're filtered through your professors.

-The extracurricular world of law school is also important especially when you're trying to stand out to potential employers.
+Extracurricular activities are also important in law school, especially when you're trying to stand out to potential employers.
 Many schools offer opportunities for 1Ls to work on law review or other law school journals.
-It wouldn't hurt to reach out to current law student editors to introduce yourself and learn more about journal opportunities.
+Reach out to current law student editors to introduce yourself and learn more about journal opportunities.
 You can also learn more about a school's law clinics, moot court, or mock trial teams by contacting the faculty who run them and who are usually happy to talk about their different projects.

 Make Your Virtual Connections

-Often times, incoming classes will set up their own social media pages when preparing for law school.
+Oftentimes, incoming classes will set up their own social media pages when preparing for law school.
 These can be used to communicate information and to make early virtual introductions among your peers.
-These are great opportunities to get a feel for your incoming class, to answer urgent questions, and to make your first day of classes a little less awkward.
+These are great opportunities to get a feel for your incoming class, get answers to urgent questions, and make your first day of classes a little less awkward.

 You Don't Have to Wait to Get a Job

-If you still have some time before law school or are looking for part-time work while in school, consider working as a legal assistant or even an unpaid intern at a legal firm, organization or agency.
-Not only will this complement law school by showing you how the law is actually practiced, it might also give you a great starting point for employment after you get your degree.
+If you still have some time before law school or are looking for part-time work while in school, consider working as a legal assistant or even an internship at a legal firm, organization, or agency.
+Work experience will not only complement law school by showing you how the law is actually practiced, but it might also give you a great starting point for employment after you get your degree.

 Having a good plan, financially and academically, is important when preparing for law school and can help give some order to things that seem unpredictable and out of your control right now.
-As you move forward, stick with FindLaw for Law Students for additional resources and support to help you through law school and into your career.
+As you move forward with the law school application process, stick with FindLaw for Law Students for additional resources and support to help you through law school and into your career.